 (Contains full spoilers for Batman V. Superman: Dawn of Justice and Zack Snyder’s Justice League)

-I haven’t written a word on the work of Zack Snyder since 2017.
-That year’s theatrical release of Justice League waited to get skewered at the end of 2019, when a different movie from a different franchise evoked the familiar sensation of disgust smothered in mind-numbing boredom upon unfurling as a “corporate course correction.”
+The theatrical release of Justice League was on November 17, 2017.
+A lifetime ago.
+The movie passed by without my comment until the end of 2019, when a different movie from a different franchise brought a familiar sensation of disappointment upon unfurling as a “corporate course correction.”
 In 2019, the hollow and empty Star Wars: The Rise of Skywalker was such a disappointment it haunted me with echoes of the butchered Frankenstein’s Monster that was Joss Whedon’s Justice League.
 But while the Star Wars film was a clear course correction from its conception, it would take years for fans and press to work out the true behind-the-scenes story of the fight that led Warner Brothers Studios to create their strange first DC Comics super-hero team-up adaptation.

 But unlike Star Wars fans, those of us who were hoping to see a proper follow-up to Batman V Superman: Dawn of Justice: The Ultimate Edition eventually got our wish in the release of Zack Snyder’s Justice League.
 DC fans have long since had to accept the dominance of the Marvel Cinematic Universe as supreme in the box office between the two comic publisher’s adaptations.
 They’ve had to watch Warner Brothers waffle on leadership for the project, on tone for the movies, and even suggest that the studio is not even committed to the idea of a running story-line and an interconnected universe, while in the midst of producing one.
 When moviegoers turned up for the 2017 release of Justice League after so much behind-the-scenes turmoil, the final product showed clear indications of re-direction by Joss Whedon (who was hired to complete Zack Snyder’s work on the film after Snyder left due to the death by suicide of his daughter), and little sign of the tone of the clearly-deposed original director or the story-line of the films that came before it.